rust-lang/rustc-dev-guide/src/early-late-bound.md

 # Early and Late Bound Variables

 In Rust, generic types are generally [_universally_ quantified][quant].
-Notice, however, that in Rust, we don't have (at the language level) universally quantified types; there is no `forall<F> foo<F>` in Rust.
-As a result, we have a sort of weird split in how we represent some generic types:
+Notice, however, that in some cases, Rust has no way to represent such quantification.
+For example, there is no `forall<F> foo<F>` in Rust, where `F` is a generic type variable (though we can do it in some cases, like `for<'a>
-_early-_ and _late-_ bound parameters.
+fn(&'a u32)`).
+As a result, we have a sort of weird split in how we represent some generic types: _early-_ and _late-_ bound parameters.

 [quant]: ./appendix/background.md#quantified